top of page

 Full Year Tuition & Fees: $470

-Super Science K-4th: Mr Rich the Science Guy and the owner of Super Science Tennessee will keep students both entertained and focused on learning science while having fun.
+WAITLIST: Super Science 1st-5th: Mr Rich the Science Guy and the owner of Super Science Tennessee will keep students both entertained and focused on learning science while having fun.
 Full of hands-on activities, STEM will explore simple machines, flight, matter and mixtures, Newtons Laws, engineering, building and forces, electricity and more.
 This is a great class to start your elementary student thinking "scientifically' and loving science!

 Teacher: Rich Askey